Appraisal/ Valuation Services

 It is believed that investors dealing in the companies’ shares fall under two types:

 I. It is the investor who seeks to control and take over the company.
-Hence, he takes into consideration the existing and historic status of the company mainly on the assumption of being vested with the powers of developing the company and changing its assets structure in such a way affecting the growth potentials.
+Hence, he takes into consideration the existing and historic status of the company mainly on the assumption of being vested with the powers of developing the company and changing the structure of its assets in such a way affecting the growth potentials.
 Accordingly, the investor pays no attention to the growth potential of the current assets.
 Hence, the investor sees the first group methods more reflective of the economic value of the institution.

 II.
 It is the investor who does not seek to take over.
 The investment decision is primarily based on the company’s capacities of expanding the growth potentials in such a way influencing its cash position and profits- the outputs of its businesses in general- and consequently the increment in cash dividends of the company, and this means dramatic increase in the return on investment in the company.